lilhumza/Bank/README.md

 ***Update October 29, 2019***
 - Major changes added to bank.java to improve flow
-- file encrytion temporary removed
+- file encrytion has been implemented with new bank.java

 ***Needs Work (ATM & BankTeller)***
 - ability to cancel withdraw - Perhaps throw the cancel option in the main with the switch/case?